 Child Development Perspectives (CDP) emphasizes brief, well-synthesized reviews of research, typically focusing on emerging and novel lines of inquiry in developmental science.
 Papers should be written to be accessible and informative to the broad developmental community.
 The journal sometimes publishes essays on policy, statistics methods, and other topics suitable for the readership.
 Papers are welcome from all fields that inform contemporary developmental science.
 Manuscripts reporting new empirical findings are not appropriate for CDP.

-Most articles appearing in CDP are commissioned by editorial staff and are integrative reviews.
-CDP also accepts articles that are not commissioned, although authors are encouraged to contact Judith Smetana, Editor in Chief, at firstname.lastname@example.org if they are not sure whether their article topic is appropriate.
+Many articles appearing in CDP are commissioned by editorial staff, but CDP also encourages submissions of articles that are not commissioned.
+Authors are encouraged to contact Judith Smetana, Editor in Chief, at firstname.lastname@example.org if they are not sure whether their article topic is appropriate.
 Both types of articles undergo peer review.